|

 Number

-10: This is reportedly Nevsky's oldest unaltered building.
-It dates
+10: This is reportedly Nevsky's oldest unaltered building, although the

 built for Pyotr Mihailovich Perkin, a merchant whose brother, Ivan